roman-milk/roman-milk.github.io/teachers-confused-mind.md

+===

- ****** Teacher's Confused Mind Ch.
-04-05 ****** bysadkins116© What Beth didn't see, was the large black man that pissed on her face walked up between her legs, his massive cock jutting out from him like a sword, bouncing back and forth.
+What Beth didn't see, was the large black man that pissed on her face walked up between her legs, his massive cock jutting out from him like a sword, bouncing back and forth.
 Even Susan gasped at the size of his organ.
 She watched as he lined it up at her abused cunt and shoved it in.
 Beth's entire body went rigid as the massive cock felt like someone had inserted a baseball bat deep in her body.
 As he slowly pulled it back and pushed it in each time a little further, till it pushed to her cervix bumping it each time.
 Beth screamed on the cock in her mouth as the pain from deep within her pushed out to her brain.
 As the massive man started to stroke his cock faster and faster the pain lessened and the pleasure increased as Beth was now fucking the massive cock deeper and deeper inside her body.
 She needed it to fuck her like no other cock had before.
 When he finally let loose and his cum exploded inside her Beth collapsed on the bench totally drained.
 Her strength drained but still needing one more fuck.

  When the cock in her mouth released its load down her throat and pulled out, Beth weakly begged, "Please someone fuck my ass.
 I just need one more fuck to cum."